-One of the biggest reasons why car insurance in Florida is so expensive or costly is because of the huge number of uninsured drivers.
-Insurance research council found more than 25% of Florida’s drivers don’t carry car insurance.
-Pretty scary.
+One of the biggest reasons why car insurance in Florida is so costly is the huge number of uninsured drivers.
+The Insurance Research Council found that about one out of every eight drivers doesn’t carry car insurance.
+Pretty scary, but in the 20+ years of practicing law in Florida, I would agree with this statistic of 1 in 8.
+Also scary is how few carry enough insurance.

-Many drivers purchase ‘Full Coverage’ which is just the basic minimum in Florida: Personal Injury Protection benefits of $10,000 and $10,000 in Property Damage.
-This is not enough coverage.
+Many drivers purchase ‘Full Coverage‘ which is just the basic minimum in Florida: Personal Injury Protection benefits of $10,000 and $10,000 in Property Damage Insurance.
+This coverage is outlined in Florida Statute § 324.021 and this coverage is usually not enough coverage to make a difference after an accident.

-Another reason is the state’s history of fraudulent claims for a windshield or staged accidents.
-Tourists and the number of cars on the road also contribute.
-Florida had 120 million visitors in 2019.
+Florida had over 131 million visitors in 2019.
 How do you think they got around?
 Usually, by car.
-Hence, more cars on the road and most of them do not know how to get around.
+Hence, more cars on the road–and most of them do not know their way around.

-Bad weather is also a driving factor.
+Bad weather is also a driving factor for Florida being one of the most expensive states for insurance.
 Hurricanes cause vehicle damage which makes the number of claims increase.
+To make up for those losses, insurance companies spike their rates.

 Here are a few ways you can keep your insurance rates low:

-- Don’t get charged with a DUI or reckless driving (raises your rate by more than 25%);
+- Don’t get charged with a DUI or reckless driving (a conviction can increase your rate by 137%);

 - Buy safe (i.e., boring) vehicles;